|2020 CATCH-UP VACCINATION SCHEDULE: 4 MONTHS−18 YEARS*|

 • A 2-dose series of HepB (Heplisav-B) at least 4wks apart, or a 3- or 4-dose series of the combined HepA and HepB vaccine (Twinrix) may be given to adolescents aged ≥18yrs.

 2. Rotavirus (RV) vaccines (Minimum age: 6wks for both RV1 [Rotarix] and RV5 [RotaTeq])

 • Vaccination series should not be initiated on or after age 15wks, 0 days.
 The maximum age for final dose is 8mos, 0 days.

 • Administer a 2-dose series (Rotarix) or a 3-dose series (Rotateq).
 If any dose in the series is either Rotateq or unknown, default to a 3-dose series.

 3. Diphtheria, tetanus, and acellular pertussis (DTaP) vaccine.
 (Minimum age: 6wks.
 Exception: DTaP‑IPV [Kinrix, Quadracel]: 4yrs)

-• The 5th dose of DTaP vaccine is not necessary if the 4th dose was given at age ≥4yrs and ≥6mos after 3rd dose.
+• The 5th dose of DTaP vaccine is not needed if 4th dose was given at age ≥4yrs and ≥6mos after 3rd dose.